 Humpback Whale entanglements are also on the rise as the species population continues to grow.
 The NSW government remove their nets during the Humpback migration season, so why can't QLD?

 Sign your name below to ask our State Government to put non-lethal shark control on the agenda this election.
 Better solutions exist and it's time we embrace them!

 Recent Update on Shark Control Program

-The Queensland Government and Surf Life Saving Queensland (SLSQ) are partnering to deliver the SharkSmart drone trial.
-Drones trials have begun at Coolum North and Alexandra Headland beaches, along with beaches on the Gold Coast and North Stradbroke Island.
-The trials are running from September to November 2020 with evaluation reports being released at the end of each month.
-The drumlines and nets will still remain in place throughout the trial.
-This is great news, with the first step to non-lethal methods, however SCEC still strongly advocates for the nets and drumlines to be removed immediately, or at the very least in the whale migration season.
+The Queensland Government and Surf Life Saving Queensland (SLSQ) partnered in 2020 to deliver the SharkSmart drone trial.
+In these trials, drones monitor beaches and detect sharks to gather data on their movements and behaviours.
+If a dangerous shark is spotted, lifeguards warn beach goers and temporarily close the beach if necessary.
+Drone trials at Coolum North and Alexandra Headland, as well as beaches on the Gold Coast and North Stradbroke Island, were initially set to run from September to November 2020, but have since been extended to October 2021.
+This year, the trial has also expanded to include two additional beaches in North Queensland, where trials will be running from June 2021 to November 2021.
+Based on initial results, the trial may be extended further to include additional beaches in North Queensland and the Great Barrier Reef Marine Park.
+The drumlines and nets will remain in place throughout the trial.
+This is great news, and a step has been made in the right direction to non-lethal methods, however SCEC still strongly advocates for the nets and drumlines to be removed immediately, or at the very least during the whale migration season.